SeisComP3/seiscomp3/src/trunk/apps/processing/scamp/descriptions/scamp.rst

 Amplitudes for the following magnitudes are currently computed:

-MLv
+:term:`MLh <magnitude, local (ML)>`
+   Local magnitude calculated on the vertical component using a correction term to fit with the standard ML

+:term:`MLv <magnitude, local vertical (MLv)>`
-   Local magnitude calculated on the vertical component using a correction term to fit with the standard ML.
+   Local magnitude calculated on the vertical component using a correction term to fit with the standard ML

-MLh
+:term:`MLh <magnitude, local horizontal (MLh)>`
-   Local amplitude calculated on the horizontals.
+   Local magnitude calculated on the horizontal components to SED specifications.

-mb
-   Narrow band body wave magnitude using a third order Butterworth filter with corner frequencies of 0.7 and 2.0 Hz.
-Note that this amplitude is also computed by scautopick for all automatic picks.

-mB
+:term:`MLr <magnitude, local GNS/GEONET (MLr)>`
+   Local magnitude calculated from MLv amplitudes based on GNS/GEONET specifications for New Zealand.

+:term:`MN <magnitude, Nuttli (MN)>`
+   Canadian Nuttli magnitude.

+:term:`mb <magnitude, body-wave (mb)>`
+   Narrow band body wave magnitude measured on a WWSSN-SP filtered trace

+:term:`mB <magnitude, broadband body-wave (mB)>`
-   Broad band body wave magnitude.
+   Broad band body wave magnitude

-Mw(mB)
-   Estimation of the moment magnitude Mw based on mB.
+:term:`Mwp <magnitude, broadband P-wave moment (Mwp)>` The body wave magnitude of Tsuboi et al. (1995)

+:term:`Mjma <magnitude, JMA (M_JMA)>`
+   Mjma is computed on displacement data using body waves of period < 30s

+:term:`Ms(BB) <magnitude, surface wave (Ms)>`
+   Broad band surface-wave magnitude

+:term:`Md <magnitude, duration (Md)>`
+   Duration magnitude as described in https://earthquake.usgs.gov/research/software/#HYPOINVERSE

 Note that in order to be used by scmag, the input amplitude names for the various magnitude types must match exactly.